996icu/996.ICU/archived/licenses[WIP]/tools/gen-license-go/README.md

 # Generate a pure open-source license, take MIT for example:
 ./gen-license-go mit

+# Get the help from command 'gen'
+./gen-license-go gen -h

-# Incorporate a open-source(MIT) license into the 996icu license with a specific-language(en-us or zh-cn) template:
+# Incorporate a open-source(MIT) license into the 996icu license
+# with a specific-language(en-us or zh-cn) template:
 ./gen-license-go gen mit --996icu en-us
 ```